 Advocacy

-Local energy fuels rural independence.
+Tell your Supervisors: Local energy fuels Apache independence.

 Apache County officials, including the Board of Supervisors and Planning & Zoning Commission, are reviewing the county’s land use code (aka - ordinance) that guides the development of renewable energy like solar, wind, and storage projects.